lazyaashish/Recruit-IQ/README.md

 # RecruitIQ

 **RecruitIQ** is an AI-powered resume-to-job match intelligence platform.
-Upload a resume and a job description, then get a match score, skill-gap analysis, learning roadmap, and tailored interview questions in one place.
+Upload a resume and a job description, then get a match score, skill-gap analysis, learning roadmap and tailored interview questions in one place.
 ## Live Demo

 🔗 https://recruitt-iq.vercel.app/login